-- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - The leakage port of the patient circuit or patient interface prevents rebreathing by flushing the exhaled air.
+- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - For leakage circuits: The leakage port of the patient circuit or patient interface prevents rebreathing by flushing the exhaled air.
 It should be located as near the patient interface as possible (this is even more important for treatments with low pressure).
-Make sure that it is not blocked or obstructed. - The Nippy 4 should be turned on and the function of the leakage port should be checked before use:
+Make sure that it is not blocked or obstructed.